ashishkumar-xx/AnimccCJsaveImage/README.md

-# Save movieClip as a Image using createJS and Animate CC canvas document
+# Save/Download movieClip as a Image using createJS and Animate CC canvas document

 You can use the code (saveImage.js) on timeline of Animate CC canvas document to render save/download movile clip snapshot as a image file.